 Our analysis establishes ABRIDGE as the most recent SAM alignment compressor that offers a very high compression ratio.
 For single-ended DNA-Seq reads, ABRIDGE produced a file which is ~164 MB smaller than the next best compressor.
 This means that ABRIDGE can achieve an improvement of 15TB with 100K alignment files facilitating both storage and file transmission speed.
 Additionally, ABRIDGE compressed files can be randomly accessed making it convenient to perform searches without decompressing the entire file.

 ABRIDGE provides users the option of choosing either lossless or lossy compression.
 It is recommended to use lossy compression in conjunction with downstream applications.
 For example, if the alignment files are produced for transcriptome assembly, then users can do away with quality scores and unmapped reads altogether.
 But if the downstream application involves SNP calling, then the quality scores (at least for the nucleotides that were a mismatch with the reference) should be preserved.
-Users are recommended to opt for ZPAQ if they choose to attain ultra high compression ratio.
-On the other hand, if decompression time is of essence then 7z compression would be the best choice.
+Users are recommended to opt for ZPAQ if they choose to attain ultra-high compression ratio.
+On the other hand, if decompression time is of essence, then 7z compression would be the best choice.
 It is important to remember that ABRIDGE uses the reference file both for compression and decompression.
 Hence ABRIDGE stores a message digest of the reference to ensure that a correct copy is used for decompression.

 An interesting future addition would be to expand ABRIDGE to other file types such as VCF, BED etc. Additionally, we would like to explore options to compress quality scores since those occupy the most space.
 Further, we will offer users the option to generate coverage information from compressed files directly.
 We are also collaborating with colleagues to adopt ABRIDGE as an acceptable file format to assembly and gene count software.
 We pledge to continually develop ABRIDGE to cater to a wide variety of file types storing biological information and facilitate its integration into existing pipelines.

+Acknowledgements

+Ceres and Atlas

 COMMENTS FROM REVIEWERS